MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-status-timestamp-capability.md

 Miniport drivers use the **NDIS_STATUS_TIMESTAMP_CAPABILITY** status indication to report the NIC's hardware timestamping capabilities and the miniport driver's software timestamping capabilities to NDIS and overlying drivers.

 This status indication represents the timestamping capabilities of the hardware and miniport driver, not which capability is currently enabled or disabled.
-For more information on reporting current timestamping capabilities, see [**NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG**](ndis-status-timestamp-current-config.md).
+For more information on reporting the current timestamping configuration, see [**NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG**](ndis-status-timestamp-current-config.md).

 ## Remarks